 - Reflectix double reflective insulation.

-- Scissor or utility knife.
+- Scissors or utility knife.

 - Adhesive or double-sided tape.